Creating a receiving order

 - Send inventory

 Once all of the above is complete, click Send Inventory.
-Make sure to review our Shipwire receiving standards before sending the shipment to us to avoid non-standard receiving fees.
+Make sure to review our Receiving Guide before sending the shipment to us to avoid non-standard receiving fees.

 Q.Why do I need an ASN number?